Unnati-Gupta24/Ethereum-Mini-Wallet/README.md

 **Usage**<br/>
 Once the application is running, you can access it through your web browser.<br/> Follow these steps:<br/>

-Open a new tab in your browser and navigate to http://localhost:3000 (or whatever port your server is running on).
+Open a new tab in your browser and navigate to http://localhost:3000 (or whatever port your server is running on).<br/>
-You will see a simple interface with options to create a new wallet, view existing wallets, and perform other operations.
+You will see a simple interface with options to create a new wallet, view existing wallets, and perform other operations.<br/>
-To create a new wallet, click on "Create New Wallet" and follow the prompts.
+To create a new wallet, click on "Create New Wallet" and follow the prompts.<br/>
-To view your wallet details, including the public address and private key, click on "View Wallet".
+To view your wallet details, including the public address and private key, click on "View Wallet".<br/>
-You can also practice sending transactions by clicking on "Send Transaction".
+You can also practice sending transactions by clicking on "Send Transaction".<br/>
-Please note that this is a simplified version of an Ethereum wallet and should not be used for real-world applications or storing valuable cryptocurrencies.
-Always keep your private keys secure and never share them.
+Please note that this is a simplified version of an Ethereum wallet and should not be used for real-world.<br/>

-**Contributing**
+applications or storing valuable cryptocurrencies.
+Always keep your private keys secure and never share them.<br/><br/>

+**Contributing**<br/>
 Contributions are welcome!
-Please feel free to submit pull requests or issues.
+Please feel free to submit pull requests or issues. <br/>
 When contributing, please adhere to this project's coding standards and guidelines.